We are currently not running in-lab appointments at this time due to COVID-19. Help us continue our research by participating in an online study!

 You can now participate from home with our online studies!

 Babies learn a lot by watching our faces, and they maximize that learning by deciding where to look--they might watch a person who is currently talking, or watch for a reaction as they offer to share a treat.
-We are interested in whether babies are actually taking into account what information they will be able to get by looking and whether face masks make it trickier to recognize someone they've seen before.
+We are interested in how long infants pay attention to faces and how that influences whether or not they recognize someone they’ve seen before.

 About the Infant Cognition Lab